pepyakin/PetraVM/prover/README.md

    - Pushed by instruction tables for next state

 2. **PROM Channel**
-   - Format: [PC, Opcode, Arg1, Arg2, Arg3]
+   - Format: [PC + Opcode + Arg1 + Arg2 + Arg3, Multiplicity]
    - Used to connect PROM table with instruction tables
-   - Pulled by instruction tables to get instruction details
-   - Pushed by PROM table with instruction data
+   - Multiplicity field enables tracking of repeated instruction execution

 3. **VROM Channel**
-   - Format: [Address, Value]
+   - Format: [Address, Value, Multiplicity]
-   - Used for memory operations
+   - Used for memory operations with access counting
-   - Pulled by VromWriteTable for address+value pairs
+   - Pushed by VromWriteTable for address+value+multiplicity tuples
-   - Pushed by instruction tables when writing values
+   - Pulled by instruction tables when reading/writing values
+   - Multiplicity field tracks how many times a memory location is accessed

 4. **VROM Address Space Channel**
    - Format: [Address]
-   - Used to push the full address space (0-31)
+   - Used to push the full address space
-   - Pulled by instruction tables and VROM tables
+   - Pulled by VromWriteTable or VromSkipTable
    - Pushed by VromAddrSpaceTable

 ### Design Considerations